lnoering/docker-nginx/README.md

-## Dokcer to build Nginx with modules.
+## Docker to build Nginx with modules.

 >Version 0.1 [BETA]